mpyw/cowitter/README.md

 I do not use namespace in `TwistOAuth.php`.
 This is because to give priority to the compatibility with [abraham/twitteroauth](https://github.com/abraham/twitteroauth).
-Therefore, a little redundant auto loading settings are defined in `composer.json`.

 ### Tweets are already escaped... wtf!?